deeeelin/idkgit/README.md

 idkgit is a tool that allows users with bash shell to conveniently do git actions to thier projects.

-(Correctness of this project are only tested in macos operating system recently !)
+(Correctness of this project are only tested in macos recently !)

 ## Requirements